rita-barbosa/LAPR2-2223/docs/sprintA/us001/01.requirements-engineering/Readme.md

 >   The user can see all the information about the properties, except for the agency commission.

->	The properties can be consulted by type, number of rooms and sort them by criteria such as price or the parish where the property is located.
+>	The properties can be consulted by type, number of rooms and sort them by criteria such as price or the city where the property is located.